furai/trippy/README.md

 ## How to develop

+* Copy `.env.example` to `.env` and supply your credentials for MailJet or leave default values in.
+Development mode displays verification emails in console.
 * Run `docker compose up --build` in the root of the project.
 This should be enough to create database.
 * `dotnet watch --project TrippyWeb run` will run the application in development watch mode.
 * If your database is empty it will be automatically populated with schema if it's run in development mode.